JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2023.05 to 2023.05.01

+### Bundled Tools Updates
+{id="bundled-tools-updates-2023-5-1"}

+* The bundled Git was updated to version 2.41 in both Server and Agent Docker images.

 ## Changes from 2022.10.3 to 2023.05

 ### Planned deprecation of Java 8 in TeamCity Server